TrueWinter/tw-looking-glass/README.md

 - `ui.networkName`: The network name shown on the looking glass
 - `ui.email`: An email address where people can contact you
 - `ui.website`: A link to your main network website, or any other website you'd want linked here
+- `ui.description`: An optional short description of the network.
+HTML is supported here
+- `ui.asn`: The network ASN
 - `agents[n].name`: The name for this router.
 This will be shown in the dropdown list
 - `agents[n].id`: A unique ID for this router.
-This will be used internally for queries.
+This will be used internally for queries
 - `agents[n].api`: The URL to the looking glass agent for this router
 - `agents[n].key`: A pre-shared key used to prevent direct queries to the agent
 - `agents[n].allowedCommands`: An array of commands that can be run against this router.
 Currently implemented commands are: